These instructions cover how to install R in Windows. The tools required to build R and R packages in Windows are also discussed.

 Click on the download links to download an executable installer.

-Select the language while installing, read the public license information, and select the destination location to start the installation.
+Select the language while installing, read the GNU general public license information, and select the destination location to start the installation.
 You will be prompted to select components at this stage:

 32-bit User installation,